Repair a cluster¶

 Repairing the cluster from an existing replica minimizes the amount of data lost.
 If this procedure doesn’t work, you’ll have to restore from an existing backup.

-Diagnose an unhealthy cluster
+Diagnose an unhealthy cluster¶

-When a majority of replicas are unhealthy, causing the overall MSR cluster to become unhealthy, operations like docker login, docker pull, and docker push present internal server error.
+When a majority of replicas are unhealthy, causing the overall MSR

-Accessing the /_ping endpoint of any replica also returns the same error.
-It’s also possible that the MSR web UI is partially or fully unresponsive.
+error.
+It’s also possible that the MSR web UI is partially or fully

-Perform an emergency repair
+Perform an emergency repair¶

-Use the mirantis/dtr emergency-repair command to try to repair an unhealthy MSR cluster, from an existing replica.
+unhealthy MSR cluster, from an existing replica.

 This command checks the data volumes for the MSR replica are uncorrupted, redeploys all internal MSR components and reconfigured them to use the existing volumes.
 It also reconfigures MSR removing all other nodes from the cluster, leaving MSR as a single-replica cluster with the replica you chose.

 Start by finding the ID of the MSR replica that you want to repair from.
-You can find the list of replicas by navigating to Shared Resources > Stacks or Swarm > Volumes (when using swarm mode) on the MKE web interface, or by using a MKE client bundle to run:
+You can find the list of replicas by navigating to Shared Resources > Stacks or Swarm > Volumes (when using swarm mode) on the MKE web interface, or by using an MKE client bundle to run:

 docker ps --format "{{.Names}}" | grep dtr